ysoh286/honours-project-2017/detailed-notes.md

 - Shiny: Shiny CAN do on-plot interactions, but limited
     - you can't do something like adding trendlines 'on top' of a png
     - you can't add something onto a plotly plot
-    - If something needs to be added/removed from the plot, it requires re-rendering (...ggvis may be an exception??)
+    - If something needs to be added/removed from the plot, it requires re-rendering (...ggvis may be an exception)
     - there is no event_data()/input$brush for grid based plots (like lattice)
     - If your HTMLwidget doesn't have 'selection' or something like 'event_data()', then you don't have 'access' to on-plot interactions
 - Crosstalk: links between htmlwidgets only (that have been linked up!) - it's more of a standalone solution (depending on what has been defined in R).
 Great for selection and filtering, but implementation is difficult/not exactly flexible (plotly still shows 'awkward' brushing + it's slow).